ctdgc/ctdgc.github.io/README.md

 * Participate in the local disc golf community without the need for a Facebook account.
 * Meet other disc golfers in your area.
 Easily grow your bag/tag friend group, find more competition, or promote your brand or event.
 * Join/host virtual watch parties for disc golf coverage and media.
 Live stream your event to connect and include others who couldn't attend.
-* Engage in voice chat sessions to have interactive conversations while discussing strategies or planning meetups.
+* Engage in voice chat sessions to have interactive conversations while discussing strategies or planning meetups

-# Community Features

-### Customized Channels
-Discord's channel feature allows for organized communication by categorizing discussions into specific topics.
-Channels are particularly beneficial for larger communities as they provide dedicated areas for focused conversations.
-In the initial stages, a limited number of channels are intentionally set up to promote simplicity and foster stronger connections.
-As the need arises for dedicated spaces to discuss specific topics, additional channels can be added to accommodate those needs.

-### Event Promotion
-Text here

-### Casual and Cash-round Invites
-How often are you scrambling to find others to play a last-minute round with?

-# What others are saying

-> "Discord is great"

-> "I love it"

-# Join the community today!